jasperdunn/react-form-hooks/README.md

   validateForm,
   validateInputValue,
   clearFormErrors,
-  clearInputErrors
+  clearInputErrors,
+  setFormErrors,
+  setInputErrors
 } = useFormErrors(formValidations)
 ```

 Where

-- `formErrors` object where each key is mapped to a form input and the value is the input's errors as an array of strings.
+- `formErrors` - Object where each key is the input id and the value is an array of error messages.
-- `numberOfErrors` ...what it says
+- `numberOfErrors` - Number of inputs that have errors.
+- `validateForm` - Function that runs validation on the whole form.
+- `validateInputValue(event)` - Function that runs validation on a single input.
-- `validateForm` function that loops through the form and validates all of the form inputs and setting the formErrors state.
+- `clearFormErrors` - Function that clears all the form errors.
+- `clearInputErrors(inputName)` - Function that clears the inputs errors.`
-- `validateInputValue(event)` function that validates a form input and sets the formErrors state.
+- `setFormErrors(formErrors)` - Function that sets the form errors.
-- `clearFormErrors` ...what it says
-- `clearInputErrors(inputName)` ...what it says
+- `setInputErrors(inputName)` - Function that sets an inputs errors.

 ### formValidations